 Standard toppings include garlic butter, sour cream, or shredded cheese.

 While I wouldn’t call it the best food in Budapest, it is a local snack that should be experienced when you step foot in Hungary.

-I found this outdoor container food place just by Szimpla Kert frequented by many locals, so I thought I shouldn’t miss out on this convivial atmosphere.
+I found this outdoor container food place, Karavan, just by Szimpla Kert frequented by many locals, so I thought I shouldn’t miss out on this convivial atmosphere.
 If you want to have a taste of Budapest’s street food, then Karaván is a cute spot featuring street food such as vegan snack, fried cheese and sausages, on top of langos.